 Although it’s captivating to explore.
 The vast and hilly terrain of Dago Dream Park could be a nightmare for one’s feet.
 Luckily the park has Wara Wiri Bus.
 Hop on to this brightly decorated vehicle.
 The bus will bring visitors on a dreamy trip through the tall trees of Dago Dream Park.

-Another interesting way to venture the forest here is with a sky bridge called Tarzan Cross.
+Another interesting way to venture into the forest here is with a sky bridge called Tarzan Cross.
 A wooden path connects several pine trees high above the ground.
 Gear up with safety helmet and safety ropes.
-And walk carefully along the narrow Tarzan Cross.
+And walk carefully along with the narrow Tarzan Cross.
 This attraction is not for someone who’s afraid of height.

 Plenty of Outdoor Activities

 The trees at Dago Dream Park is a perfect venue to play war games.
 Have fun marking opponents with colorful paint bullets at Dago Dream Park’s paintball arena.
 Aside from paintball, there are other outdoor activities to do here such as horseback riding, archery, and flying fox.
 Tourists can also rent a boat and row along Dago Dream Park’s artificial river.

 Take a closer look at Sundanese architecture at Dayang Sumbi Village.
 The village has a soothing environment, surrounded with many greens.
 It successfully replicates a quiet atmosphere just like a Sundanese village in old times.

 There are 20 traditional houses in total.
 Two statues welcome near the village gate.
 These statues are Dayang Sumbi and her son.
 Both are characters from the popular Sundanese folklore “Sangkuriang”.